WebexSamples/webex-ai-agents/AI_CookBook/docs/model-context-protocol.md

 **Q4.
 Can I build my own MCP, or do I have to wait for every vendor to provide MCP?**

 Yes.
 Customers can build their own MCP servers.
-This gives them complete control and makes customization easier, especially when vendor-provided MCP support is not yet available.
+This gives them complete control and makes customization easier, especially when vendor-provided MCP support is not yet available but Customer should take care of Security and other issue outline at Challenges and Considerations

 **Q5.
 Can Cisco or a partner build an MCP server for us?**

-Potentially, yes, but it depends on scope, ownership, and system access.
-There are practical challenges when the MCP wraps third-party-owned APIs, so responsibilities for API access, support, security, resiliency, and lifecycle changes must be clearly defined.
+Cisco do not have such practices as of today, but it depends on scope, ownership, and system access. -- Reach out to SCG team for the latest

 ### Security